RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/index.md

 Once the attention matrix is finalized, two different algorithms can be used to generate the explanation subgraph:

-* Greedily select the top K attention weights for node $$x_i$$, and perform a shortest path walk to generate subgraph explanation
+* Greedily select the top K attention weights for node xᵢ, and perform a shortest path walk to generate subgraph explanation
-* Greedily select the top K attention weights for node $$x_i$$ from its subset of neighbors to generate subgraph explanation
+* Greedily select the top K attention weights for node xᵢ from its subset of neighbors to generate subgraph explanation

 An example pipeline of an explanation for a node is illustrated below.